GuzVinueza/GettingDataProject/CodeBook.md

 Both the "testdat" and "meansddat" data sets were updated with this information.

-- **5. Creates a second, independent tidy data set with the average of each variable for each activity and each.** subject.
+- **5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.**

 Finally, a new dataset called "secondset" is generated.
 This dataset is required to have 3 columns: (1) variable, (2) activity, (3) mean.
 This data frame is designed with these fields.